minecraft-cursed-legacy/minecraft-cursed-legacy.github.io/wikisrc/setup.md

 ### Refactor and Repackage Code.

 Firstly, your IDE to refactor and repackage the example mod code to suit your needs.
+It is strongly recommended to keep the mixin classes their own subpackage called "mixin".

+If your mod will not use mixins, you can delete the mixin.

-It is strongly recommended to keep the mixin classes in a subpackage called "mixin".
-For example, if I am making a mod called "More Ores," I might want to change the root package to "com.example.moreores", and rename the main class from "ExampleMod" to "MoreOres".
+For example, if I were making a mod called "More Ores," I might want to change the root package to "com.example.moreores", rename the main class from "ExampleMod" to "MoreOres", and my mixin package would be "com.example.moreores.mixin".

 ### Edit the mixins json

+Next, edit the mixins json.
+Firstly, rename it to follow the standard pattern: "modid.mixins.json".
+For example, if I were making a "More Ores" mod, and my mod id were thus "more_ores", I would rename it to "more_ores.mixins.json".

+Then, you need to edit the "package" property within the json to match the new package you put the mixins in.

 ### Edit fabric.mod.json